malengatiger/test_flutter/README.md

 The app accesses the various endpoints referenced through a connection to a **GCP** hosted **NodeJS** backend application built with **NestJS**.
 Authentication is provided via **Firebase**.

-The backend code lives at https://github.com/malengatiger/test_backend
+The backend application that provides the API lives at https://github.com/malengatiger/test_backend

 ## Features implemented: